qonstant/todo-list/README.md

 ## Project Structure

 - main.go: The main server implementation.
-- main_test.go: Unit tests for the proxy handler.
 - Makefile: Makefile for building, running, testing, and Docker tasks.
 - Dockerfile: Dockerfile for containerizing the application.
+- internal/handlers/http: Contains the HTTP handlers for the API endpoints.

 ## Contributing